Africa Goalball Championships: 2021 Cape Coast

 The 2021 IBSA Goalball African Championships were from 6 to 10 December 2021, and held at Cape Coast, Ghana; the winners qualifying for the 2022 Goalball World Championships.

 There were six men's teams and four women's teams.

 Men: Algeria, Egypt, Cameroon, Ghana, Kenya, and Niger.
 Algeria came first, Egypt second, and Cameroon third.

 Women: Algeria, Egypt, Ghana, and Kenya.
 Algeria came first, Egypt second, and Ghana third.

-2023 Cairo
+2023 Giza

 The 2023 IBSA Goalball African Championships were from 8 to 15 December 2023, at the Hassan Moustafa Sports Hall, Giza, Cairo, Egypt.

 Men: Algeria, Egypt, Ghana, and Ivory Coast.
 Egypt came first, Algeria second, and Ghana third.

 Women: Algeria, Egypt, and Ghana.
 Algeria came first, Egypt second, and Ghana third.

+2025 Giza

+The 2025 IBSA Goalball African Championships were held from Sunday 7 December to Wednesday 10 December 2025, at the Hassan Moustafa Sports Hall, Giza, Cairo, Egypt.
+Under regulation 48: 'Qualifying standards' of the goalball rules, the women's competition would be a tournament, not a regional championship, and would not be allocated a slot at the forthcoming world championships.

+Men: Algeria, Benin, Cameroon, Egypt, and Libya.